New York | Beijing

 started at the Chinese-European Art Center in Xiamen, traveled to the Brooklyn Botanic Garden, and then Art Space Pool in Seoul.
 Nominated for a Smithsonian Institute Artist Research Fellowship and the Sindoh Artist Support Program in Seoul, I conceived the project as a place for reflecting on the changed historical landscape, created mainly from industrial rubble collected in the cities.

 My work has been a TIME OUT NEW YORK Critic's Pick, and written about in The New York Times, Artnet Magazine, Boston Globe, Harpers Bazaar Seoul, World Journal, and Trendebeheer, among others.
 Another garden is my Masters Preparation program in Beijing, a collaboration with Chelsea College of Art, University of the Arts London, created in 2011.
-This course helps bridge the gap between learning models in art and design, by building a forum for discussion through critical studies.
-To date we've had 47 students participate on their way to Masters studies abroad and beyond.
+This course helps bridge the gap between learning models, by building a forum for analysis and discussion through critical studies.
+To date we've had 63 students participate, from regions in China as diverse as Beijing, Tianjin, Hangzhou, and Yunnan, Gansu, Zhejiang, and Heilongjiang Provinces, on their way to Masters studies abroad and beyond.
 NEWS...The Book of Stamps

 is on view at Wu Jin Bookshop, Beijing, Arrow FactoryDada Post, Berlin